-Got Lice?
 Have a cold?
-New medical facility near DFW airport can help you out!
+Got a flight to catch?
+New medical facility near DFW Airport can help you out!

-DALLAS - Code 3 Emergency Partners is making sure you make it to your gate in tip-top condition with their brand new emergency room /urgent care center right on DFW airport property.
+DALLAS - Code 3 Emergency Partners is making sure you make it to your gate in tip-top condition with their brand new emergency room/urgent care center right on DFW International Airport property.

 "When they arrive after a long trip, instead of having to go find something, it'll be right here at their finger tips," said Dr. Carrie de Moor, the CEO of the facility.